sourcegraph/learn/posts/how-to-install-sourcegraph-on-linux-with-docker.md

 At this point, you’ll be able to move onto the next section to verify your installation.

-## Step 3 — Verify the Installation
+## Step 3 — Verify the installation

 When Sourcegraph is fully installed and ready to be used, the Sourcegraph logo will appear and you should access the URL that is indicated in the Terminal output.